mizztgc/infinitas-for-linux/README.md

 Q: What's with my access to the game being restricted at certain times?

 A: The e-amusement servers go down daily between 05:00-07:00 JST (20:00-22:00 UTC) for maintenance.
-I know, it sucks, especially given the fact that I live in a timezone where I won't be able to play during the late afternoon hours.
+I know it sucks, especially given the fact that I live in a timezone where I won't be able to play during the late afternoon hours.